Self-Strengthening Movement: Evaluation

 In contrast to the idea that the Movement was a "mere illusion", David Pong states that some scholars hold a very divergent view, that the movement was a "near-success".
 Wang Erh-min and other historians contend that Confucian ideology was not incompatible with Western ideas but in some cases was a basis for the formulation of new ideas: some scholars were receptive to Western science, technology and even political institutions.
 The Chinese understanding of Confucianism was transformed during self-strengthening, turning towards practicality (the School of Practical Statecraft, substantial learning).
-Albert Feuerwerker argues that this shift ultimately was connected to the reform proposals of the 1890s, i.e. the Hundred Days Reform, and thence the New Policies.
+Albert Feuerwerker argues that this shift ultimately was connected to the reform proposals of the 1890s, i.e. the Hundred Days' Reform, and thence the New Policies.
 Western science was integrated into the Confucian worldview as an interpretation and application of Confucian principles.
-For some reformist scholars the focus on Confucianism was eroded in favor of Legalist principles of pien-fa (state reform), fu-chi'ang (state wealth and power) and even shang-chan (economic warfare).
+For some reformist scholars the focus on Confucianism was eroded in favor of Legalist principles of bianfa (state reform), fuqiang (state wealth and power) and even shangzhan (economic warfare).